inbo/tutorials/content/tutorials/spatial_transform_balanced_samples/index.md

 Note how the sample is still spatially balanced, but in a way that one might not have expected:

 -   At each distance from the center, there is an equal chance of finding a point.
 -   Across all directions, points are uniformly distributed (i.e. everywhere the same chance to see points).

 However, point density (the chance of finding a point in a given "pixel" window), is not homogeneous.
 Close to the center, it is high, but it reduces towards the edges of our circle.
 Logical, if you think about it: the orbits close to the center are much shorter, yet they house equally many points as the distant orbits.

-This outcome might be fine in some situations, but undesired in others.
+This outcome might be fine in some situations (e.g. where there is a radial component to the correlation structure or physical measurement; think of sources and sinks and limited diffusion), but undesired in others (e.g. repeated measurements in perfectly homogeneous mixtures or systems).

 ## Finding the Inverse Transformation